-At Editas Medicine, our mission is to translate the power and potential of the CRISPR/Cas9 and CRISPR/Cas12a genome editing systems into a robust pipeline of treatments for people living with serious diseases around the world.
+At Editas, our mission is to translate the power and potential of the clustered regularly interspaced short palindromic repeats ("CRISPR")/Cas12a and CRISPR/Cas9 genome editing systems into a robust pipeline of treatments for people living with serious diseases around the world.
 We believe that delivering on this mission over the long term requires an understanding of the importance of corporate citizenship, including environmental, social and governance considerations, and the meaningful difference it can have on our patients, our employees and the communities in which we live and work.